-where $\mathbf{w_t}, b_t, f, timesteps$ are the weight matrix, weight bias, activation function and timestep embeddings.
-We choose sigmoid as activation function since we hope the output range is $[0, 1]$.
-If the backbone is based on Transformer which requires tokenization, the output should be unpatched to generate uncertainty maps.
+where $\mathbf{w_t}, b_t, f, timesteps$ are the weight matrix, weight bias, activation function, and timestep embeddings.
+We choose sigmoid as an activation function since we hope the output range is $[0, 1]$.
+If the backbone is based on Transformer that requires tokenization, the output should be unpatched to generate uncertainty maps.
 The parameters are not shared between different uncertainty estimation modules since the module is able to learn the uncertainty with time-series properties for each layer.
 To introduce the supervision signal to this module, the pseudo uncertainty ground truth $\hat{u}_i$, which is negatively related to absolute error of the prediction and ground truth is constructed as:

-where $g_i$ is the output layer and $\epsilon$ is the ground truth noise value. $F$ is a function to smooth the output of absolute error and we utilize $Tanh$ function in our experiments.
+where $g_i$ is the output layer and $\epsilon$ is the ground truth noise value. $F$ is a function to smooth the output of absolute error and we utilize the $Tanh$ function in our experiments.
 The loss function of this module is designed as the MSE loss of estimated uncertainty and pseudo uncertainty ground truth:

 During inference, with the estimated uncertainty of the output prediction from each layer, the computation is able to make termination decisions once the uncertainty is lower than the predefined threshold.
-Moreover, since the generation process of diffusion models requires multiple inferences, we apply such an early exiting strategy to the inference each time, as shown in Figure~\ref{Fig:Architecture}.
+Moreover, since the generation process of diffusion models requires multiple inferences, we apply such an early exiting strategy to the inference each time.